-25 Cazarez-Gutierrez holds that whether a state simple possession conviction is a "felony" and therefore an aggravated felony depends upon whether the analogous federal conviction would be.
+27 Oliveira-Ferreira held that a second conviction for simple possession is not an aggravated felony in immigration proceedings.
+In immigration proceedings, whether a state simple possession conviction is a "felony" and therefore an aggravated felony depends upon whether the analogous federal conviction would be.
 First offense simple possession is a misdemeanor under federal law, unless the substance was flunitrazepam or more than 5 grams of crack.
 A second conviction for simple possession is punishable as a felony under federal law, because a sentence enhancement is imposed for recidivism.
-However the Ninth Circuit in U.S. v Corona-Sanchez 29 F.3d 1201 (9th Cir.
-2002)(en banc) held that a recidivist sentence enhancement will not be considered in calculating the maximum possible sentence for a prior conviction in a categorical analysis.
+However the court in Oliveira-Ferreira noted that the Ninth Circuit en banc in U.S. v Corona-Sanchez 29 F.3d 1201 (9th Cir.
+2002) held that a recidivist sentence enhancement will not be considered in calculating the maximum possible sentence for a prior conviction in a categorical analysis.
 Rather, the unenhanced maximum potential sentence for the core offense - here simple possession, carrying a maximum possible sentence of a year - is the measure.
 The Ninth Circuit applied this rule to drug cases and specifically held that Corona-Sanchez overruled prior Ninth Circuit decisions holding that a second federal, and therefore state, possession conviction is an aggravated felony.
 Arellano-Torres, 303 F.3d 1173 (9th Cir.
 2002); U.S. Ballesteros-Ruiz, 319 F.3 1101, 1103 (9th Cir.
 2003).

-26 See, e.g., Arellano-Torres, Ballesteros-Ruiz, id.
+28 See, e.g., Arellano-Torres, Ballesteros-Ruiz, id.

-this than for a straight conviction, this still can have serious consequences and each case should be analyzed separately.
+immigration contexts more relief might be available to someone deportable for this than for a straight conviction, this still can have serious consequences and each case should be analyzed separately.

-Illustrative examples.
-These examples illustrate the rules under Cazarez-Gutierrez, and assume that the proceedings described take place within states under the jurisdiction of the Ninth Circuit.
+Examples of drug pleas.
+These examples illustrate the rules under Oliveira-Ferreira, and assume that the proceedings described take place within states under the jurisdiction of the Ninth Circuit.